-To allow for simple in-system reprogrammability, the AT45DB041D does not require high input voltages for programming.
-The device operates from a single power supply, 2.5V to 3.6V or 2.7V to 3.6V, for both the program and read operations.
-The AT45DB041D is enabled through the chip select pin $(\overline{CS})$ and accessed via a three-wire interface consisting of the Serial Input (SI), Serial Output (SO), and the Serial Clock (SCK).
+To allow for simple, in-system reprogrammability, the AT45DB321D does not require high input voltages for programming.
+The device operates from a single power supply, 2.7V to 3.6V, for both the program and read operations.
+The AT45DB321D is enabled through the chip select pin $(\overline{CS})$ and accessed via a three-wire interface consisting of the serial input (SI), serial output (SO), and serial clock (SCK) lines.

-All programming and erase cycles are self-timed.
+All programming and erase cycles are self timed.